JohanMabille/johanmabille.github.io/source/_posts/2014-10-10-writing-c-plus-plus-wrappers-for-simd-intrinsics-3.markdown

 {% endcoderay %}

 We could declare the operator overloads as friend functions of the wrapper class, or provide a get method returning the internal m_value.
-Both of these solutions work, but aren't elegant : the first requires a huge amount of friend declaration, the second produces heavy code unpleasant to read.
+Both of these solutions work, but aren't elegant : the first requires a huge amount of friend declarations, the second produces heavy code unpleasant to read.

 A more elegant solution is to provide a conversion operator from vector4f to __m128 ; since vector4f can be implicitly converted